 Since opening in November 2008, the Dubai Mall has become one of the most-visited destinations on the planet.
 Today, it attracts over 80 million shoppers each year — more than the total number of people who visited New York in 2018.

 To help you navigate this super-sized center, we’ve created the ultimate guide to the Dubai Mall’s shopping, dining and leisure attractions.

 What’s in Store

 After something a little easier on the wallet?
-Shop for high-street labels from Europe, the UK and US, such as COS, Mango, Ralph Lauren and Zara, on the ground floor and level one, or head to The Village precinct for denim, sports and leisure wear.
+Shop for high-street labels from Europe, the UK, and the US, such as COS, Mango, Ralph Lauren, and Zara, on the ground floor and level one, or head to The Village precinct for denim, sports and leisure wear.
 If you’re on the hunt for the latest high-tech gadget, swing past the electronics hub on the second floor.

 Score souvenirs, gold jewelry, perfumes and carpets in the Souk, a marketplace of 200-odd tiny stores on the ground floor.
 While you’re there, spy the Dubai Dino, a 155-million-year-old diplodocus skeleton in the Souk’s atrium.

 Next, follow the scent of sugar and butter to La Cure Gourmande on the lower ground floor, a vintage-style sweet shop selling cookies, macarons, caramels, and chocolate-coated dates.